The APX-hardness of the Traveling Tournament Problem: The Boosted Restricted -Tour Cover Problem

-Definition~\ref{restr} is motivated by the following fact.
-The outputs of the weight function used in~\cite{asano1996covering} are all constant fractions (related to $k$), e.g., $\frac{3k-7}{2k-4}$.
-Moreover, the weights of edges incident to the depot vertex are all positive.
-Therefore, by scaling up a positive constant integer (related to $k$), we can assume w.l.o.g. that the weight function is an integer function and it holds $w(o,v)=\Theta(1)$ for every $v\in V_I\setminus\{o\}$.
-For any solution of Restricted $k$-TC with weight $S(I)$, we can get $S(I)-\OPT(I)=\Omega(1)$ if $S(I)\neq \OPT(I)$.
-Moreover, the solution of Restricted $k$-TC has the following property. \begin{lemma} For any instance $I$ of Restricted $k$-TC, any feasible solution has a weight of $\Theta(n)$. \end{lemma} \begin{proof} Since each tour cover at most $k$ non-depot vertices, to cover all $n-1$ non-depot vertices, any feasible solution must contain at least $\floor{\frac{n-1}{k}}$ tours and then use at least $2\cdot\floor{\frac{n-1}{k}}$ edges incident to the depot vertex.
+\begin{lemma} For any instance $I$ of Restricted $k$-TC, any feasible solution has a weight of $\Theta(n)$. \end{lemma} \begin{proof} Since each tour covers at most $k$ non-depot vertices, to cover all $n-1$ non-depot vertices, any feasible solution must contain at least $\floor{\frac{n-1}{k}}$ tours and thus use at least $2\cdot\floor{\frac{n-1}{k}}$ edges incident to the depot vertex.
 By Definition~\ref{restr}, $w(o,v)=\Theta(1)$ for any $v\in V_I\setminus\{o\}$.
 Hence, a lower bound of any feasible solution is $\Theta(n)$.
 Moreover, by the triangle inequality, any feasible solution has a weight of at most $2\sum_{v\in V_I}w(o,v)=\Theta(n)$, i.e., in the worst solution, each tour only covers a single non-depot vertex.
 Therefore, any feasible solution has a weight of $\Theta(n)$. \end{proof}

 Then, we introduce a boosted version of Restricted $k$-TC, denoted as Boosted Restricted $k$-TC.

 \begin{definition}[Boosted Restricted $k$-TC] Given an instance $I$ of Restricted $k$-TC, the objective of Boosted Restricted $k$-TC is to find a solution $I$ of Restricted $k$-TC with weight $S(I)$ that minimizes the expression $m(m^2-1)\cdot S(I)$, where $m=\Theta(n)$ (to be defined later). \end{definition}